curateteaching/digitalpedagogy/keywords/failure.md

 In each of these cases, failure may well prove to be productive and engaging.
 In the end, it is only the fear of failure that one should always avoid.

 #### Selection Criteria
 The artifacts selected below represent objects from the different tiers of failure within digital pedagogy.
-These range from statements from practitioners about broken assignments—failure recollected in tranquility, to repurpose Wordsworth—to assignments that actively encourage failure of one sort or another from students.
+As such, they range from statements from practitioners about broken assignments—failure recollected in tranquility, to repurpose Wordsworth—to assignments that actively encourage failure of one sort or another from students.

 ## CURATED ARTIFACTS